newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-for-taxes-foreign.md

 issuingAgency: New Jersey Division of Revenue and Enterprise Services
 formName: NJ-Reg
 ---
-Out-of-state (also known as foreign) businesses must register for State taxes.
+Out-of-state businesses doing business in New Jersey must register for State taxes.

-You are seeing this task because your foreign business either has a `nexus|nexus-business` in New Jersey, remote workers in New Jersey, or is a `remote seller|remote-seller` in New Jersey.
+You are seeing this task because your business either has a `nexus|nexus-business` in New Jersey, remote workers in New Jersey, or is a `remote seller|remote-seller` in New Jersey.

 - - -